johnshearing/bioelectocracy/README.md

     * Levin's cure for cancer does not kill the cancer.
 Rather it widens the scope of "neighbor".
     * Usury and all the suffering it causes will disappear as humans widen the scope of "neighbor".
     * All forms of mind, market, and money manipulation will disappear as humans widen the scope of "neighbor".
-    * #### So how do we widen the scope of "neighbor"?
+### Widening The Scope of "Neighbor"
 * What form of governance most widens the scope of who each of us consider to be neighbors across all categories and demographics?
 * What form of governance transmits local stresses globally to all communities and encourages all communities to take local action with solutions that scale in response?
-      * Is it possible to share each other's stress without losing our own identities and our own agency?
+* What form of governance allows us to share each other's stress without losing our own identities and our own agency?

-      The answer to all of these is a governance that protects the price system (Mac) from manipulation.
+**The answer to all of these is a governance that promotes honest commerce and protects the price system (Mac) from manipulation.**

 ### The Problem of Trust:
 Short term stress such as exercise promotes a long, healthy, happy life.
 Long term stress such as living in chronic fear or rage causes poor health and early death.
 If Mac is to develop normally, then it must feel safe and be free of anxiety as it grows.